Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 But why should you care about other people’s life journeys?
 You can only walk in your one shoes.
 Don’t let people deter you from your purpose.

 Some people are content with the life they have.
-Like the sheep in the book they are happy with just food and water.
+Like the sheep in the book, they remain contented with just food and water.

-But there are some of us who have recurring dreams about our life’s journey.
-There is a reason the longing and desire deep in your heart keep you awake at night.
-Even when it seems to be buried by life’s challenges.
-The yearning never disappears.
+But some of us have recurring dreams about our life’s journey.
+There is a reason the longing and desire that’s deep in your heart keep you awake at night.
+Even when it seems to be buried under life’s challenges, the yearning never disappears.

 The journey can be more valuable than the destination.